puneetkumar041/MySQL_Development_Work/README.md

 *) It provides more control to manage the data in your database.

+Types of MySQL Partitioning
+MySQL has mainly six types of partitioning, which are given below:

+*) RANGE Partitioning
+*) LIST Partitioning
+*) COLUMNS Partitioning
+*) HASH Partitioning
+*) KEY Partitioning
+*) Subpartitioning

+Here in this branch we have discussed about Range Partitining

+ ### MySQL RANGE Partitioning

+This partitioning allows us to partition the rows of a table based on column values that fall within a specified range.
+The given range is always in a contiguous form but should not overlap each other, and also uses the VALUES LESS THAN operator to define the ranges.

 ### Server Monitoring

 Server monitoring helps to monitor your servers and entire infrastructure for critical performance metrics and stay on top of your data center resources.
 Get in-depth visibility into key performance indicators of your application servers, mail servers, web servers, virtual servers, and database servers to eliminate outages and performance issues